rudra-5/RALGO-AI/commands.md

 ### Get Daily Upcoming Earnings

+Get a list of all the companies whose quarterly earnings will be released today.

 Command: `.earnings upcoming`

-## Charts
+## Charting Commands

 Almost all the charting commands start with `.c `

 Commands: `.c {chart type} {parameters}`

+### Get price charts
-### Get price charts of asset for a range of timeframe.
+Get price charts of asset for a range of timeframe.
 It will show upto 60 candles on the charts

 Command: `.c price {asset}`

 Aliases: `.c p`

 Optional Paramenters:
 + Timeframe: 15m, 30m, 60m, 90m, 1h, 1d, 5d, 1wk, 1mo, 3mo [Default: 1h]
 + [What do all the suffix mean?](https://github.com/rudra-5/RALGO-AI/blob/main/commands.md#timeframe-suffix)